This Is What Happens When a Seed Germinates

 How can you tell if a seed is good or bad?

-You can determine how long a seed is expected to last in ideal storage conditions by using this seed life cheat sheet.
+You can determine how long a seed is expected to last in ideal storage conditions by using this seed viability chart.

 Help!
 Why did my seedling stall after the cotyledon stage?